AudioSceneDescriptionFormat/splines/doc/intro.rst

 and to ease further experimentation.
-A special focus is put on *non-uniform* splines, which seem to have been neglected in some of the literature and especially in online resources.
+A special focus is put on *non-uniform* splines, which seem to have been neglected in some of the literature and especially in some online resources.

 .. _SymPy: https://www.sympy.org/